openzipkin/zipkin/zipkin-server/README.md

 queryLimit | zipkin.ui.query-limit | Default limit for Find Traces.
 Defaults to 10.
 instrumented | zipkin.ui.instrumented | Which sites this Zipkin UI covers.
 Regex syntax. e.g. `http:\/\/example.com\/.*` Defaults to match all websites (`.*`). logsUrl | zipkin.ui.logs-url | Logs query service url pattern.
 If specified, a button will appear on the trace page and will replace {traceId} in the url by the traceId.
-Not required.
+Not required. dependency.lowErrorRate | zipkin.ui.dependency.low-error-rate | The rate of error calls on a dependency link that turns it yellow.
+Defaults to 0.5 (50%) set to >1 to disable. dependency.highErrorRate | zipkin.ui.dependency.high-error-rate | The rate of error calls on a dependency link that turns it red.
+Defaults to 0.75 (75%) set to >1 to disable.

 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.